-Except as otherwise provided, all share and per share information included in this Annual Report gives retroactive effect to NBG's reverse share split, at a ratio of 1-for-15, of the issued and outstanding ordinary shares, no par value (the "Ordinary Shares") which became effective on December 22, 2021 (the "Reverse Share Split").
+Except as otherwise provided, all share and per share information included in this Annual Report gives retroactive effect to NBG's reverse share split, at a ratio of 1for-15, of the issued and outstanding ordinary shares, no par value (the "Ordinary Shares") which became effective on December 22, 2021 (the "Reverse Share Split").

 On November 5, 2021, NBG entered into a Stock Purchase Agreement (the "Acquisition Agreement") with CAG, CAG HK, CAC and CEG, each a wholly owned subsidiary of CAG, setting forth the terms of the Combination.
-Pursuant to the Acquisition Agreement, NBG purchased from CAG (i) all of the issued and outstanding ordinary shares of CAG HK (the "CAG HK Shares"), (ii) all of the issued and outstanding shares of common stock, par value US\$0.01 per share, of CAC (the "CAC Shares"), and (iii) all of the issued and outstanding shares of common stock, par value US\$0.01 per share, of CEG (the "CEG Shares" and, together with the CAG HK Shares and the CAC Shares, the "Cenntro Shares," and such acquisition of the Cenntro Shares, the "Combination").
+Pursuant to the Acquisition Agreement, NBG purchased from CAG (i) all of the issued and outstanding ordinary shares of CAG HK (the "CAG HK Shares"), (ii) all of the issued and outstanding shares of common stock, par value US\$0.001 per share, of CAC (the "CAC Shares"), and (iii) all of the issued and outstanding shares of common stock, par value US\$0.01 per share, of CAC (the "CAC Shares"), and (iii) all of the issued and outstanding shares of common stock, par value US\$0.01 per share, of CAC (the "CAG HK Shares, the "Cenntro Shares," and such acquisition of the Cenntro Shares, the "Combination").
 On December 22, 2021, NBG effected the Reverse Share Split of its Ordinary Shares, at a ratio of 1-for-15.
 The closing of the Combination occurred on December 30, 2021 (the "Closing").
 The aggregate purchase price for the Cenntro Shares was 174,853,546 Ordinary Shares (the "Acquisition Shares") (as determined in accordance with the Acquisition Agreement and as described below and taking into account the Reverse Share Split) and the assumption of options to purchase an aggregate of 9,225,271 Ordinary Shares under our Cenntro Electric Group Limited Amended and Restated 2016 Incentive Stock Option Plan (the "2016 Plan").